Review – The Real Hope of the Universe

 Rating

 The story has a K+ rating.
 As this one has more Gothic elements to it, there are some occasional squicky moments.
-For anyone who enjoys reading Gothic tales, some of the scenes should be familiar.
+For anyone who enjoys reading Gothic tales, some of the scenes should feel familiar.

 Upshot